Why I Cant Focus At Work? How To Hack The Brain To Focus More?

 • Tell those around you not to distract you for a time.

-• It would help if you closed any programs and apps that you don’t need on your computer
+• It would help to close any programs and apps you don’t need on your computer.

 2. Small amounts of coffee